 Some people are proud to say that they are perfectly normal.
 They absolutely don’t like nonsense, they drink their tea at teatime, they eat one biscuit instead of three, they wear perfectly normal clothing, and they want their home to look like a perfectly normal home.
 They never stretch their mind, they never take risks, they never make mistakes, and they definitely don’t want any strange and mysterious things happening inside their wardrobe.

 He’s best friends with monsters Lila Boubou and Choukette, and together they like to make an absolute mess!

-Have you ever heard of him?
+Have you ever heard of Aslan?
 Mr. C.S.
 Lewis wrote lots of stories about him.
 Aslan is a very kind and at the same time quite terribly scary lion.
 He has the most beautiful mane.
-His magic created Narnia, and he isn’t always there, but when he is, it feels like spring in winter.
-We absolutely love, love, love Aslan.
-That’s why we immediately said, “Yes!” when he invited us for a ride on his back.
-We flew all over Narnia and it was spectacular!
-There were hills and small rivers, beavers and unicorns, fauns and foxes, centaurs and phoenixes.
-We ran into a gryphon named George who flew with us for a while.
+His magic created a beautiful place called Narnia.
+Aslan isn’t always there, but when he is, it feels like spring in winter.
+At least that’s what it felt like when Frederick and Sophie heard a roar and turned around to see where it came from.
+“Aslan!” they shouted, clapping their hands.